To create a

 FEDERATED table by adding indexes to the

-from the server for local processing.
+server for local processing.